embedly/embedly-ios/README.rst

 Pro
 +++

-The Embedly iOS Library supports Embedly Pro accounts.
-If you have a pro key you can initialize the Embedly class with the initWithKey method::
+The Embedly iOS Library requires an Embedly Pro account.
+With your Pro Key you can initialize the Embedly class with the initWithKey method::

     Embedly *embedly = [[Embedly alloc] initWithKey:@"yourProKeyHere"];